-18. PG&E's Community Microgrid Enablement Program is approved from 2020-2022 for use to all areas prone to outage events, not just Tier 2 and 3 high fire threat districts and subject to program evaluation.
-PG&E shall submit, within 30 days of the date of issuance of this decision, a Tier 2 Advice Letter that modifies its Fire Risk Mitigation Memorandum Account preliminary statement for the costs associated its Community Microgrid Enablement Program.
+- 16. PG&E's Community Microgrid Enablement Program is approved from 2020-2022 for use to all areas prone to outage events, not just Tier 2 and 3 high fire threat districts and subject to program evaluation.
+PG&E shall submit, within 30 days of the date of issuance of this decision, a Tier 2 Advice Letter that modifies its electric preliminary statement to create a new Microgrid Memorandum Account subaccount to track the costs associated its Community Microgrid Enablement Program.
 PG&E shall record the Community Microgrid Enablement Program costs as a separate subaccount in this memorandum account.
-The costs recorded in the Fire Risk Mitigation Memorandum Microgrid Enablement Program determined in the Fire Risk Mitigation Memorandum Account for PG&E's Community Microgrid Enablement Program shall be subject to a full reasonableness review either through a separate application or in its General Rate Case before the Commission.
-In this Advice Letter submittal, PG&E shall reference compliance with this decision pursuant to Ordering Paragraph 18.

-19. Pacific Gas and Electric Company (PG&E) shall submit a Tier 2 Advice Letter, within 60 days of the date of issuance of this decision, that includes Community Microgrid Enablement Program implementation details regarding the program scope, project applicability and eligibility criteria including, but not limited to the requirements listed in Section 5.1.2 of this decision.
-In this Advice Letter submittal, PG&E shall reference compliance with this decision pursuant to Ordering Paragraph 19.
+The costs recorded in the Microgrids Memorandum Account for PG&E's Community Microgrid Enablement Program shall be subject to a full reasonableness review either through a separate application or in its General Rate Case before the Commission.
+In this Advice Letter submittal, PG&E shall reference compliance with this decision pursuant to Ordering Paragraph 16. - 17.
+Pacific Gas and Electric Company (PG&E) shall submit a Tier 2 Advice Letter, within 60 days of the date of issuance of this decision, that includes Community Microgrid Enablement Program implementation details regarding the program scope, project applicability and eligibility criteria including, but not limited to the content included in section 4.3.4.1 and all of the requirements listed in Section 5.1.2 of this decision.
+In this Advice Letter submittal, PG&E shall reference compliance with this decision pursuant to Ordering Paragraph 17. - 18.
+San Diego Gas & Electric Company (SDG&E) local area distribution controller (LADC) project is approved but subject to a future Commission Affiliate Transaction Audit to assure adherence to contracted terms, including compensation rates previously disclosed in this proceeding.
+Approval of SDG&E's LADC does not predispose Commission resolution of policy questions related to third-party integration, operation, and control of a microgrid. - 19.
+San Diego Gas & Electric (SDG&E) shall, within 30 days of finalizing its contract schedule, submit a compliance filing confirming the settlement of an updated, final contract schedule and final contract milestones to this proceeding's service list, to be filed on this proceeding's docket card, and to the Energy Division's at: EnergyDivisionCentralFiles@cpuc.ca.gov..